 We are currently conducting Phase I‑II clinical trials of AMT-130 in the U.S. and Europe (Learn more).

 We believe that AMT-130 has the potential to provide a positive impact for patients with this devastating disease for which there is no currently approved treatment.
+Read more about AMT-130 and why we believe it has the potential to alter the course of this disease.

 You can read more about uniQure’s gene therapy approach to Huntington’s disease in this brochure.